Program 305a: Radio Shangri-La in Bhutan; Tibet on the Edge; Pico Iyer: Lonely Places

 - Photographer Phil Borges, author of "Tibet: Culture on the Edge" (Rizzoli)

 - Pico Iyer, author of numerous articles and books, including "Falling off the Map: Some Lonely Places of the World" and "The Man Within My Head" (Random House)

 - Lisa Napoli's book about her work helping to start Radio Kuzoo in Bhutan is called "Radio Shangri La."
-She also posts videos about her experiences in Bhutan on You Tube.

 - Phil Borges recommends Tibet FIT Travel as a specialist to make official travel arrangements and permits to enter Tibet.